Understanding Criminal Reports

 Some records will include a photo to help you make the determination, and some (without photos) will require you to review them a bit more to realize whether or not the criminal record belongs to your applicant.

-If your applicant does have a criminal record, then there should be records listed on the report that match your applicant.
 We recommend learning more about Nationwide vs. State or county-level reports here: Understanding Nationwide Reports

 Note: We do not control the information recorded in each database.
 We return the information to you that is available in the database, depending on the report you order, and we recommend verifying with your local guidelines for the usage of criminal reports in tenant screening, as they may vary.